mnito/bodm/README.md

 # BODM (BSON Object Document Mapper)

-BODM is an object document mapper (ODM) for use with MongoDB and the MongoDB PHP Library.
+BODM is an object document mapper (ODM) for use with the new MongoDB PHP driver and the MongoDB PHP Library.
 BODM supports embedded documents and complex document referencing, with a simple way of defining such references.

 ## Basics